Inference for multiple treatment effects using confounder importance learning: Framework

+We remark that much of the Bayesian treatment effects literature does not consider treatment inclusion indicators, rather they are forced into the model.
+While that strategy is easily accommodated in our framework by setting $\delta_t=1$ for all $t$, we consider that one often wishes to assess whether the treatment effects exist in the first place, and otherwise shrink their estimates towards zero.
+Accordingly with this goal, we adopt the so-called product moment (pMOM) non-local prior of \cite{Johnson12}.
+Briefly, non-local priors improve the rates at which one discards the truly zero parameters, see \cite{Johnson12, wu2016nonlocal, Shin18, Rossell21}.
+Under the pMOM prior, one has $\alpha_{t} = 0$ almost surely if $\delta_{t} = 0$, and

 with the analogous setting for every $\beta_{j}$.
-Figure \ref{fig:nlpmom} illustrates its density.
-This prior involves a hyperparameter $\tau > 0$, that we set to $\tau = 0.348$, following \cite{Johnson10}, so that the prior signal-to-noise ratio $|\alpha_t|/\sqrt{\phi}$ is greater than 0.2 with probability 0.99.
-Non-local priors achieve model selection consistency on a range of high-dimensional linear and generalized linear regression models and play an important role in helping discard spurious predictors \citep{Johnson12, wu2016nonlocal, Shin18, Rossell21}.
-As for the dispersion parameter, where unknown, we place a standard $\phi \sim \text{IGam}(a_{\phi} = 0.01, b_{\phi} = 0.01)$ prior, see e.g. \cite{Gelman06}.
+Figure S3 illustrates its density.
+Above $v_t$ is the sample variance of treatment $t$, to ease notation we assume that treatments and covariates have unit variance and take $v_t=1$.
+The pMOM prior involves a prior dispersion parameter $\tau > 0$, that by default we set to $\tau = 1/3$ following \cite{Rossell20a}, which leads to a minimally informative prior akin to the unit information prior underlying the Bayesian information criterion.
+As for the dispersion parameter, where unknown, we also place a minimally informative $\phi \sim \text{IGam}(0.01, 0.01)$ prior.